LineageOS/charter/device-support-requirements.md

 * All devices with exFAT support on stock MAY support exFAT with (and only with) a kernel based implementation.
 * All devices without exFAT support on stock MUST NOT support exFAT.

+## Vendor security patch level

+__This applies only to devices that have a stock rom that provides a security patch level__

+* All devices MUST report a valid vendor security patch level
+* This value MUST match the valie of the security patch level of the stock build blobs are pulled from
+* Devices that do not a have a vendor image that reports a valid `ro.vendor.build.security_patch` value MUST define the value to the `ro.lineage.build.vendor_security_patch` property
+* The property MUST respect the following  date format: `yyyy-MM-dd` (example: 2018-12-31)
+* Devices MUST NOT report an invalid or fake vendor security level

 ## Additional Features